 Dear fellow travelers through the insanity we call life.
-Before I start this story, I want to preface it with one of my unusual quirks.
+Before I start this story, I want to preface it with one of my quirks.
 I love cars and hate shopping.
 Very ungirl-like I know, but there it is.

 My friend and lunacy crony, David and I were having Mexican food one day when, for some reason, I remembered my orange van.
 I don’t know if I’ve mentioned it before in my blogs.
 If I did, it is worth repeating.

 Throughout much of my life I have had car karma.
 I didn’t have a new car of my own, bought with my own money, until I was in my 40s.
 Before that, I owned was a string of cars with, well, character.
 The first car I had of my own was in the early 1970s, a used Ford Fairlane of the early 1960s ilk.
 It was white, had tires of different sizes and treads, made funny noises, and sported Florida plates.
 I bought it from a newspaper classified ad for $100.
 I never registered it because….
 Yes, I will get to the orange van in a minute….
 I worked for General Telephone in Santa Monica and employees of the lower ranks, i.e. galley slaves, didn’t get parking spots.
 I sometimes had to park several blocks away from work.
 Okay, New Yorkers, laugh at that.

 Well, no self-respecting Southern California girl in those days walked more than a block.
 I started parking in places the law said I shouldn’t.
 Naturally, the parking tickets started piling up.
 I never paid them.
 I was young and had no conscience.
-I’m sure whoever was still on the registration was inundated with parking tickets.
+I’m sure whoever the car was registered to was inundated with parking tickets.
 But, I had, as I said, no conscience.